mWater/mwater-expressions/docs/Expressions.md

 - `type`: "id"
 - `table`: Table id of table

-It is used as the inner expression when trying to do a count(*), as it is logically equivalent to count(sometable.theprimarykey)

 ### `score` expressions

 Scores an enum or enumset by assigning and summing the scores for each value.